joshed-io/programming-quotes/README.md

 1. Install hugo using [any of these ways](https://gohugo.io/getting-started/installing/).

-2. Clone this repository and change directories:
+2. Clone this repository including submodules (the theme is a submodule):

 ```shell
 git clone git@github.com:dzello/programming-quotes --recurse-submodules